cosmos/sdk-tutorials/scavenge/tutorial/04-messages.md

-# Define Messages
+# Messages

 Messages are a great place to start when building a module because they define the actions that your application can make.
 Think of all the scenarios where a user would be able to update the state of the application in any way.
 These should be boiled down into basic interactions, similar to **CRUD** (Create, Read, Update, Delete).

 Let's start with **Create**

 ## MsgCreateScavenge
 Messages are `types` which live inside the `./x/scavenge/internal/types/` directory.
 There is already a `msg.go` file but we will make a new file for each Message type.
 We can use `msg.go` as a starting point by renaming it to `MsgCreateScavenge.go` like: